Home

 A. You need to let Co-wheels know and extend your booking if possible.
 There are a few ways to do this.
 Either use the unit next to the rear-view mirror to extend the booking, use the Co-wheels mobile app, or call Co-wheels' Member Service Team.
 If this results in another car club member being inconvenienced, you’ll be charged a £25 fine.

 A. An important part of tackling the climate crisis is for all businesses to change the way they work and become part of the solution, that includes the world's biggest energy companies.
-Shell Energy's 100% renewable tariffs and their involvement in ReFLEX is part of the company’s transition.
+Shell Energy's 100% renewable tariffs and their involvement in ReFLEX has been part of the company’s transition.
 ReFLEX intends to create a smart local energy system that can be replicated and in doing so convince more large energy companies to transition to a low carbon future.